Critical behavior of the quasi-periodic quantum Ising chain: Preliminaries

 where $\Delta_\sigma$ is the spin \emph{scaling dimension} and $\gsexp{ \cdot }_c$ denotes the connected part of the ground state correlator.
 In a spatially inhomogeneous systems, $\gsexp{\x_i(t)\x_{i+r}(0)}_\mathrm{c}$ varies with the position $i$.
 One can define \emph{mean} and \emph{typical} correlators by taking either the spatial arithmetic-mean or the spatial geometric-mean respectively, and these may display different scaling behaviour~\cite{fisher1992random,fisher1995critical,fisher1999phase,motrunich2000infinite,crowley2018quantum}.

 In this manuscript, we focus on the mean correlators, as these determine macroscopic physical quantities via linear response.
 These mean correlators similarly define scaling functions

 where we have included the dependence on the period of commensurate modulation $q$ (see Sec.~\ref{sec:commensurate}), which functions much like a finite size cut-off.
-Here, and throughout the manuscript, $\cexp{\cdot}$ denotes spatial averaging.
 The critical data $\mathcal{C}_{xx}, \Delta_\sigma, \nu, z$ of the inhomogeneous case may be altered from the homogeneous case.

 The susceptibility $\chi$ to a longitudinal field $B$ is an example of a physical quantity controlled by a mean correlator.
 This diverges at the critical point $\chi \sim [\delta]^{-\gamma}$.
 Differentiating the free energy density $f$ we find